Kanharajput/DjangoModels/README.md

     -> as we run save method it create slug as we override the save method

 4. Entering new entry will automatically create the slug

+DB_INDEX = TRUE, increase the performance database some how make this column values more effiecient to search.
+Not make all field db_index as db_index then lower the performance it is good for one column which is fetching many times.